Analyzing Fairness of Computer Vision and Natural Language Processing Models: Results and Discussions

 \subsubsection{Fairlearn Library}

-The Fairlearn library was utilized to analyze fairness in a binary classification task within a natural language processing (NLP) model.
+The Fairlearn library was used to assess fairness in a binary classification task within a natural language processing (NLP) model.
 Two fairness metrics were evaluated: Demographic Parity Difference (DPD) and Equalized Odds Difference (EOD).
-Results are summarized in Figure 3.

-\begin{enumerate} \item Results:\\ \begin{itemize} \item The original model showed a high performance with an accuracy of 97–98\%. \item Grid Search: Increased bias, making it the least effective mitigation algorithm. \item Correlation Remover and Exponentiated Gradient: Showed minimal changes to the fairness metrics compared to the original model, indicating limited efficacy. \item Threshold Optimizer: Demonstrated the best performance among the mitigation algorithms.
-It reduced the EOD while maintaining the original accuracy, though it did not affect the DPD. \end{itemize}
+Since the model is binary, we present the metrics for each class.
+In Figure 6, we show the values of these metrics for the original model, which has an accuracy of 0.981.
+We then demonstrate the effects of applying various mitigation algorithms, including Correlation Remover, Exponentiated Gradient, Grid Search, and Threshold Optimizer, on both fairness and performance metrics.
+Figure 7 presents the results of applying the mitigation algorithms sequentially.
+The discussion of the results can be found below.